ryanpike96/Feedback-Genetic-Algorithm/README.md

 in a 30-dimensional feature space.
 Although the problem formulation was motivated by mammography this iterative approach can be applied to most classification algorithms with its strength stemming from the unnecessity of hand-crafted hyperparameters.
-The following figure shows the pipeline of the solution.